 In case there were ever a doubt for those living along the Atlantic and Gulf coasts, hurricane season is upon us with a vengeance.
 In recent years, several insurance companies began offering “hurricane relocation expense” endorsements to incentivize their clients to get insured aircraft out of harm’s way.

 When offered, this coverage typically reimburses up to a stated amount for reasonable expense incurred from flying a plane well outside the hurricane watch or warning area.

 The aircraft must of course have hull coverage in effect to begin with and there are other specific parameters around which reimbursement applies, all of which vary from company to company.
-Insurance carriers will want original documentation and receipts promptly submitted before they will provide reimbursement.
+Insurance carriers will want original documentation and receipts promptly submitted (many have a specified timeframe) before they will provide reimbursement.

 Fly safe and, when needed, batten down the hatches!

 Our thoughts and prayers are with all of those affected by Hurricanes Harvey and Irma.